jabolina/infinispan-designs/deadlock-detection-resolution.md

 The system has a deadlock if the initiator `i` is the current node `k`.
 Otherwise, continue probing the processes the current node `k` is waiting for.

+The algorithm can identify cycles by "creating" the WFG on demand.
+To be precise, the algorithm is an edge-chasing algorithm for the AND resource model.
+Edge-chasing algorithms utilize probe messages to traverse the edges instead of keeping a global view of the WFG.
+The AND resource model means any process can request one or more resources simultaneously and is only satisfied if all resources are available.

 Below is an example of the algorithm executing.
 The node `A` is the initiator process.
+Consider the cycle defined as $`\mathcal{C}=\{A, B, C, D\}`$.

 ```mermaid
 graph LR